Duran914/test-framework/README.md

 discount_check(promo_data=["percent", .10], discount_data={"Subtotal":"#selector","Discount":"#selector","Grand Total":"#selector"})
  ```
  * Accepts 2 arguements promo_date and discount_data
-   * promo_data accepts a list of string argument of either "precent" for a percentage discount or "fixed" for a fixed dollar amount
+   * promo_data accepts a list of string argument of either "precent" for a percentage discount or "fixed" for a fixed dollar amount.
-   * dicount_data accepts a dictionary, keys should be Subtotal, Discount and Grand total with thier value being thier associated css selectors
+   * dicount_data accepts a dictionary, keys should be Subtotal, Discount and Grand total with thier value being thier associated css selectors.

  #